WhoDat104/config/README.txt

 		- Movies > 9.0
 		- 1001 Movies You Must See Before You Die
 		- Criterion Collection
-	Custom: Combination of IMDb and trakt lists for niche topics 		#partly from AwesomeAustin
+	Custom: Combination of lists for niche topics 		#AwesomeAustin
 		- Conspiracy
 		- Crime
 		- Dark Comedy